Daniel's

 The Apostle Paul said,

 Now, let's break down Nebuchadnezzar's dream a bit more precisely.
-In retrospect, we can easily identify the kingdoms in Nebuchadnezzar's dream.
+In retrospect, we can easily identify the specific kingdoms in Nebuchadnezzar's dream.
 The head of gold on the statue represented the Babylonian Empire.
 It began in 624 BC.
 The empire that followed, represented by the breast and arms of silver on the statue, was the Medo-Persian Empire, beginning in 538 BC.
 It was followed by the Grecian Empire, represented by the belly and thighs of bronze.
 It began in 330 BC.
 The fourth and final empire, represented by the legs of iron and feet of iron mixed with clay, was the Roman Empire, beginning around 160 BC.
-The feet and toes of iron mixed with clay represent another yet future manifestation of the Roman Empire ... consisting of a confederation of 10 kings.
-To date, they have not yet risen.
-The fact that iron was a part of their make up (in the statue) indicates they will be remnants of the old Roman Empire.
+The final feet and toes of iron mixed with clay represent another yet future manifestation of the Roman Empire ... consisting of a confederation of 10 kings.
+To date, they have yet to arise on the world scene.
+The fact that iron was a part of their make up in the statue, indicates they will be remnants of the old Roman Empire.

-There are actually two prophetic records in Daniel of these four Empires, the one here in chapter 2, then later, we find them again in chapter 7.
+There are actually two prophetic records in Daniel of these four Empires, the one here in chapter 2, then later, we will find them again in chapter 7.
 Why two records?
-Well, chapter 2, gives them to us from the Gentile perspective.
+Well, chapter 2 gives them to us from the Gentile perspective.
 Chapter 7, gives them to us from the Jewish perspective.
-It also tells us that Antichrist will play a key role, in conjunction with the final 10 king confederation, in the last days.
+It also tells us, in those last days, Antichrist will play a key role in the final 10-king Gentile confederation on earth.

-Now, something else to notice here, is that there are probably things to be learned in the nature of the metals that represent them.
-For example, the metals increase in strength.
-This probably point to the fact that each of the empires were more formidable, militarily.
-On the other hand, each of the metals were progressively less precious.
-This, perhaps, speaks of their moral and spiritual deterioration.
+There may be something else to notice here in regard to these ancient kingdoms.
+Note the nature of the metals that represent these kingdoms.
+The metals increase in strength.
+This probably points to the fact that each of the empires became more militarily formidable.
+On the other hand, each of the metals are progressively less precious.
+This probably speaks of their moral and spiritual deterioration.
+Here's a chart of these Gentile kingdoms as described in Daniel along with the symbols of their identity:

-Rome LEGS of iron, FEET (toes inferred) of iron mixed with clay BEAST with 10 horns
+Rome (BEAST WITH THE 10 HORNS) LEGS of iron, FEET of iron mixed with clay

 Everlasting Kingdom STONE cut out without hands (Christ) THE SON OF MAN (7:13-14)

-Here are a few specifics about the four Empires, as symbolized in Nebuchadnezzar's dream:
+Here are a few specifics about these four Empires symbolized in Nebuchadnezzar's dream:

 BABYLON ...
 Of the four great empires and their rulers, Nebuchadnezzar did the best job.
-His capital city of Babylon, with its immense walls, its Tower of Belus.
-Its hanging gardens were noted as one of the seven wonders of the world.
+His capital city of Babylon, with its immense walls, its Tower of Belus, its hanging gardens ... were noted as one of the seven wonders of the world.
 The prophet Isaiah called it the golden city and the glory of the kingdoms.
 Jeremiah said it was the praise of the whole earth.
-Nebuchadnezzar didn't realize where it had all come from, however, until God made him eat grass like an ox (Daniel 4).
+Nebuchadnezzar didn't realize where it had actually come from, however, until God made him eat grass like an ox (Daniel 4).

 MEDO-PERSIA ...
-The greatest leader of this empire was Cyrus, who conquered Babylon in 538 B.C.
+The greatest leader of this empire was Cyrus, who conquered Babylon in 538 BC.
 He reigned supreme from India to Ethiopia over 127 provinces.
-Ezra 1:2, records his word as follows:
+Ezra 1:2 records his words as follows,

 Thus saith Cyrus, king of Persia, 'The Lord God of Heaven has given me all the kingdoms of the earth.'

 GREECE ...
-This great civilization dominated the known world, by means of its great conqueror, Alexander the Great.
+This great civilization dominated the known world by means of its great conqueror, Alexander the Great.
 He overthrew the Persian king, Darius Codomannus, in 333 BC.
 He too was made to realize that God had a firm hand on human history.
 When he and his armies approached Jerusalem, they were met by Jaddua, the High Priest, dressed in his pontifical robe and accompanied by a long procession of priests in white.
-Then, Jaddua showed Alexander the Great the book of Daniel and read to him the prophecies concerning him in chapter 2, his depiction as a Leopard in chapter 7, and his portrayal as the He Goat of chapter 8.
+Then, Jaddua showed Alexander the Great the book of Daniel and read to him the prophecies concerning him in chapter 2 ... his depiction as a Leopard in chapter 7, and his portrayal as the He Goat of chapter 8.
 Alexander was so impressed that he turned his armies around and spared Jerusalem.
-Later, it is said that he wept when there was no one left to conquer.
+Later, it is said that he wept when there was no one left of the known world to conquer.

 ROME ...
-This great, long-lived Empire, was coming to full bloom during the days when Jesus walked upon the earth.
-It had been in existence for nearly 200 years, at that time, but came into real power when Julius Caesar was appointed as perpetual dictator in 42 BC.
-One of the best known Latin phrases refer to it ...
-Imperium Romanum.
-This empire persisted for hundreds of years ... all the way up to the time of Theodosius in AD 395.
-After that, it was divided into two segments, the Western Roman Empire, which endured on until its collapse in AD 476, and the Eastern Empire (or Byzantine Empire) which endured all the way up to AD 1453.
+This great, long-lived Empire was coming to full bloom during the days when Jesus walked upon the earth.
+It had been in existence for nearly 200 years at that time, but it came into real power when Julius Caesar was appointed as perpetual dictator in 42 BC.
+One of the best-known Latin phrases refer to it as Imperium Romanum.
+This empire persisted for hundreds of years ... all the way down to the time of Theodosius in AD 395.
+After that, it was divided into two segments, the Western Roman Empire, which endured on until its collapse in AD 476, and the Eastern Empire (or Byzantine Empire) which endured all the way down to AD 1453.
 It has been noted that all of the other three empires were conquered from without, but Rome fell apart from within.

-445 B.C.
-Artexerxes' edict to rebuild the walls of Jerusalem
+445 BC Artaxerxes' edict to rebuild the walls of Jerusalem

-7 years later: The Second Coming of Jesus Christ (the stone of Daniel 2 and the Son of man of Daniel 7) to destroy Gentile reign and to set up his long awaited and everlasting Kingdom.
+AD 2031+ The Second Coming of Jesus Christ (the stone of Daniel 2 and the Son of man of Daniel 7) come to destroy Satan and his Antichrist's kingdom, bring to a close the times of the Gentiles, and initiate his own long-awaited Kingdom on earth.

 Here are a few final thoughts about the stone aspect of Nebuchadnezzar's dream.
 Notice that the stone struck the image and smashed it to pieces.
-Man's day will come to a sudden, climactic, catastrophic and violent end by means of the direct intervention of the Judge of the whole earth ... the Lord Jesus Christ himself.
+One day, man's day will come to a sudden, climactic, catastrophic, and violent end by means of the direct intervention of the Judge of the whole earth ... the Lord Jesus Christ himself.
 That is a day which is fast approaching ... the day when Christ will, once and for all, return to Earth and put down man's rebellion against God.
 Here are a few scriptures that speak to this:

 For not even the Father judges anyone, but He has given all judgment to the Son...
 John 5:22